Clara & Russell Stover

 It wasn't always easy, of course.
 They barely weathered the Depression and the sugar-short World War II years that followed.
 The company's memorable headquarters were downtown.
 It was a sweet-smelling factory with a pastel "garden" office on the fourth floor.
 The company name became Russell Stover Candies.
 The three principles of quality, service and value, allowed Russell Stover Candies to remain, "Only the Finest."
 In 1960, the ownership partnership was dissolved and the company was purchased by Mr. Louis Ward.
 At the time, the company had 35 retail stores and more than 2,000 agencies selling its candies.

-Russell Stover Candies now operates six candy-manufacturing kitchens (including Iola and Abilene, in Kansas) and two box-manufacturing plants in the United States, and ten distribution centers covering North America, Australia, New Zealand and China.
+Russell Stover Candies now operates six candy-manufacturing kitchens (including Iola and Abilene, in Kansas), two box-manufacturing plants in the United States, and ten distribution centers covering North America, Australia, New Zealand and China.